 Plastination creates beautiful specimens as a sensuous experience that are frozen at a point between death and decay.
 Thanks to this realistic quality, plastination represents the most attractive form of exhibiting durable human specimens.

-This extract from the catalogue of Body Worlds refers to the preserved human specimens that are on public display in Body Worlds exhibitions around the world.
+This extract from the catalogue of Body Worlds refers to the preserved human remains that are on public display in Body Worlds exhibitions around the world.
 At the origin, Body Worlds are traveling exhibitions of human and animal remains that have been preserved through the process of plastination, a technique developed by Gunther von Hagens in 1977.
 Plastination is a process of preservation of corpses which consists in replacing the body water and lipid with curable polymers (plastics), after which the bodies are made to take life-like positions.
 Originally applied to smaller specimens such as individual organs, the technique developed by Hagens was then refined and applied to full bodies and animals in the 1990s.
 Hagens subsequently formed the Institute for Plastination in Heidelberg in 1993 and began to stage exhibitions of his successful plastination.

 The first exhibition opened in 1995 in Japan.
 Since then, plastinated bodies have been exhibited in halls and science and technology museums around the world.
 The Body Worlds exhibition has already visited the United Kingdom in 2008 with an exhibition at the Manchester Science and Industry Museum.
 The London Pavilion is currently its only presence in the United Kingdom, while it has locations in Germany, Denmark and Netherlands.
 The list of international Body Worlds exhibitions is accessible here: https://bodyworlds.com/exhibitions/